amnishad0512/amnishad0512/README.md

 Senior Frontend Developer with 3.9 years of experience building scalable, high-performance web applications across enterprise and product-based systems.

-Currently working at HT Media Group on Shine.com (job portal platform similar to Naukri), focusing on improving core user journeys, performance, and product experience across web and mobile.

 Strong expertise in React ecosystem, Next.js, TypeScript, frontend architecture, and performance optimization, with production experience in React Native and backend APIs (Node.js, Express, MongoDB).

 Actively open to new opportunities.